Differential Operators for Siegel-Jacobi forms: Introduction

+\end{theorem} We apply this theorem to invariant sections for Jacobi forms in section \ref{section:differential}.
+For details of this theorem, see section \ref{section:connection}.And the proof of this theorem is contained in section \ref{section:computation}.

+Besides these, by considering the translation formula of the operators we obtained.
+We find a series of invariant differential operators for the Siegel-Jacobi forms of general degree.
+For Siegel modular space, Maass obtained the invariant differential operators in \cite{Maass}.
+Similar to his result, we have

-Using these results, we obtain the following explicit invariant differential operators: \begin{theorem} There exists operator matrix $Y_-Y_+$ which is invariant differential operator matrix on $\mathbb{H}_{n,m}$, thus each of the $(k,l)$ entries of this matrix is an invariant differential operator on $\mathbb{H}_{n,m}$.
-And there are operators $H^j,T_{k,l}^j,U_{k,l},V_{k,l}$ which are also all invariant differential operators. \end{theorem}
+\begin{theorem}[See Theorem \ref{theorem:invariant}] The operator matrix $Y_-Y_+$ is an invariant differential operator matrix on $\mathbb{H}_{n,m}$, thus each of the $(k,l)$ entries of this matrix is an invariant differential operator on $\mathbb{H}_{n,m}$.
+And the operators $H^j,T_{k,l}^j,U_{k,l},V_{k,l}$ are all invariant differential operators. \end{theorem}